mettbroetchen43/TentakelsAttacking2/README.md

 - libraries:
     - raylib 4.2
     - nlohmann-json
-- include directories: every directory that is names "public"
+- include directories: every directory that is named "public"

 If you have installed vcpgk you can install the libraries with it.
 If you don't have vcpgk installed you find a tutorial here: https://vcpkg.io/en/getting-started.html